 Services not covered by Not covered under Covered only under specific Medicare any condition conditions Cataract surgery lenses Not covered under any condition: Premium lenses • Medicare covers standard lenses.
 (See Chapter 4, Section 2.; Medical Benefits Chart (Vision care) for more information.)
 Commercial weight loss programs, including but not limited to: Nutrisystem and Weight Watchers Not covered under any condition Copay/ cost share waivers Not covered under any condition Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
 Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
 Not covered under any condition Dental care Dental services are described in Chapter 4, Section 2.2 Erection or contraception devices or systems Not covered under any condition Experimental medical and surgical procedures, equipment, and medications.
-Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
+Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
+May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)

 Services not covered by Not covered under Covered only under specific

 Medicare any condition conditions

 Fees charged for care by your Not covered under

 immediate relatives or any condition

 members of your household.

 Fitbits, Apple Watches, cell Not covered under

 phone / smart phone any condition

 Full-time nursing care in your Not covered under

 home. any condition

 Gym memberships (See Chapter 4, Section 2; Medical Benefits Chart (Health and wellness education programs) for more information.)

 Homemaker services include Not covered under

 basic household assistance, any condition

 including light housekeeping

 or light meal preparation.

 Items not defined as durable Not covered under

-medical equipment, which includes but is not limited to: any condition
+medical equipment, which any condition

+includes but is not limited to:

 hot water bottles, reaching/

 grab devices, wigs, exercise

 equipment, alert or alarm

 devices, bath/tub/toilet

 devices, bed table or

 accessories, whirlpool/hot tub,

 walk-in tub, shower

 chair/seats, restraints and

-safety equipment
+safety equipment Nisk samen 1 - 1

-Naturopath services (uses Not covered under
+Naturopath services (uses natural or alternative Not covered under

-natural or alternative any condition
+treatments). any condition

-treatments).
+i e e e e e e e e e e e e e e e e e e e - Charatheten (C. 1.
+1

 Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of

 devices for the feet the brace.
 Orthopedic or

 l the brace.
-Of hopedic of therapeutic shoes for people
+Orthopedic of therapeutic shoes for people

-ı with, diabetic foot disease.
+with, diabetic foot disease.

-Personal emergency devices, Not covered under ,
+Personal emergency devices, Not covered under , 5.1355115 1550 61554150.

 including but not limited to: any condition

-Life Alert, MobileHelp, Lively ľ
+Life Alert, MobileHelp, Lively any condition

 Mobile